Best Cornbread Dressing Recipe

 Thanksgiving Dressing in Rectangle Casserole Dish with Plate full of Casserole

-Watch me make cornbread dressing on the Outdoor Channel:
+Watch me make this cornbread dressing on the Outdoor Channel:

 Large Spoonful of Cornbread Dressing in corner of square casserole dish

-I don’t use much sage; I use poultry seasoning or Creole seasoning and not much of that.
-By using a few less herbs, the dressing pairs more perfectly with giblet gravy and the rest of the sides.
+You could add fresh sage, rosemary, or thyme to this cornbread dressing recipe to taste, but I recommend going easy on the seasonings.
+I use a pre-mixed poultry seasoning or Creole seasoning and not much of that, either.
+With a few less herbs, the dressing pairs more perfectly with giblet gravy and the rest of the Thanksgiving sides.
 It isn’t quite so heavy, yet still is full of flavor and texture.

-For the cornbread in this recipe, I created a sweet cornbread, but my Granny always used the Martha White Yellow Cornmeal packets.
-For as many people as I cook for, I have to use 4 packets, so I might as well make homemade cornbread.
+For easy cornbread dressing, my Granny always used the Martha White Yellow Cornmeal packets.
+For the cornbread in this recipe, though, I created a sweet cornbread from scratch.
+For as many people as I cook for, I would have to use 4 packets, so I might as well make homemade cornbread.
 It’s really just as simple and delicious.

 Thanksgiving dinner spread with cornbread dressing in middle, lemon and orange slices on table, plates of food and casseroles